 - Developing transfer protocols for sharing data

 Starting in April 2017, selected states and territories Alabama, Guam, Mississippi, Nebraska, New Jersey, North Dakota, Commonwealth of the Northern Mariana Islands, Pennsylvania, Washington, and West Virginia participated in the support opportunity for a 12 month period.
+Learn more about the participating states and their IAP work.

 Starting in May 2018, Colorado, Guam, Hawaii, Iowa, Louisiana, Mississippi, Nevada, Northern Mariana Islands, and South Dakota were selected to receive data analytics technical support for a 12 month period.
 Review the Data Analytics Program Overview and Information Session Slides.